fz172/fanfly/_posts/2023-10-01-workbench.md

 {% youtube FXPIybNymC8 %}

-This weekend I spent the full 2 days to build a pair of EAA 1000 Workbench.
+This weekend I spent the full 2 days to build a pair of EAA 1000 Workbenches.

 I started to buy material a few weeks ago from Home Depot.
-Following the [online instruction](https://www.communitygroundworks.org/sites/default/files/workbench_plans_SA1.pdf), they wants 2 pieces of 4x8 MDF boards.
-My mini-van is simply not big enough, so I opted to use 4 pieces 2x4 MDFs and it worked out fine.
+Following the [online instruction](https://www.communitygroundworks.org/sites/default/files/workbench_plans_SA1.pdf), they want 2 pieces of 4x8 MDF boards.
+My mini-van is simply not big enough, so I opted to use 4 pieces of 2x4 MDF instead and it worked out fine.

 The whole process is very straightforward, just a lot of cutting and drilling.
-It's a lot of manual labor work though.
+It's a lot of manual labor though.
 On the first day I borrowed my neighbor's table saw and finished all the cutting.

 ![cut_wood](/assets/img/20231001/end_of_0930.jpg)

 And on the second day I started to glue/screw everything together.
 The process was a little slow in the morning, but I picked up speed in the afternoon.

-I am quite happy with the end result, here is the finished tables.
+I am quite happy with the end result, here are the finished tables.

 ![finished_tables](/assets/img/20231001/end_result.jpg)